sailfish009/bsdf/SPEC.md

 * data_size: the size of the blob when decompressed, in bytes.
 If compression is off, it must be equal to used_size.
-* Optonal checksum: a single byte 0x00 means no hash, a byte 0xFF means that there is, and is followed by a 16-byte md5 hash of the use (compressed) bytes.
+* Optonal checksum: a single byte 0x00 means no hash, a byte 0xFF means that there is, and is followed by a 16-byte md5 hash of the used (compressed) bytes.
 * Byte alignment indicator: a uint8 number (0-7) indicating the number of bytes to skip before the data starts.
 * Empty space: n empty bytes, as indicated by the byte alignment indicator.
-* The binary blob,
+* The binary blob, used_size bytes.
+* Empty space, allocated_size - used_size bytes.

 TODO: there should be a possibity to end the file with a variable size block for streaming.